jobendik/jobendik/README.md

 ### 🌐 Multiplayer & Real-Time Systems
 Work focused on synchronization, networked gameplay, and real-time mechanics designed to feel responsive and playable.

+---

-### 🧠 Systems & Architecture
+## 🧠 Systems & Architecture

-Technical projects involving virtual machines, compilers, custom computer architecture, and low-level systems exploration.
+I also have a strong interest in low-level systems, computer architecture, and custom tooling.

+I built **[Nexa](https://github.com/jobendik/Nexa)**, a custom 16-bit computer platform with its own ISA, assembler, VM, language, compiler, and operating system.

+My broader systems background also includes **Nand to Tetris**, **Ben Eater’s 8-bit computer and graphics card**, retro computing interests around **C64 / 6502-style systems**, and embedded experimentation with platforms such as **Arduino, ESP32, MicroBit, and Raspberry Pi**.

 ---